-Long-term funding provides additional sources of stable funding and liquidity for the Firm.
-The Firm's long-term funding plan is driven primarily by expected client activity, liquidity considerations, and regulatory requirements, including total loss absorbing capacity ("TLAC").
+Long-term funding provides an additional source of stable funding and liquidity for the Firm.
+The Firm's long-term funding plan is driven primarily by expected client activity, liquidity considerations, and regulatory requirements, including Total Loss-Absorbing Capacity.
 Long-term funding objectives include maintaining diversification, maximizing market access and optimizing funding costs.
 The Firm evaluates various funding markets, tenors and currencies in creating its optimal long-term funding plan.

-The significant majority of the Firm's long-term unsecured funding is issued by the Parent Company to provide flexibility in support of both bank and non-bank subsidiary funding needs.
-The Parent Company advances substantially all net funding proceeds to the IHC.
+The significant majority of the Firm's long-term unsecured funding is issued by the Parent Company to provide flexibility in support of the funding needs of both bank and non-bank subsidiaries.
+The Parent Company advances substantially all net funding proceeds to its subsidiary, the IHC.
 The IHC does not issue debt to external counterparties.
-For additional information on long-term debt, see Note 20 of JPMorgan Chase's 2019 Form 10-K.
+For additional information on long-term debt, see Note 20 of the 2022 Form 10-K.